 The beginning of tourism in the Algarve dates back to the thirties of the last Century.
 The first hotel in the region was the Hotel Guadiana in Vila Real de Santo António on the river promenade of the Guadiana.
-Inaugurated already in 1926, its Art Nouveau facade is until today an architectural beauty of the Algarve.
-In 1934 the Bela Vista hotel opened on the other end of the Algarve on the beach of Portimão, Praia da Rocha.
-At that point in time travelling to the Algarve was only by ship.
+Inaugurated in 1926, its Art Nouveau facade is still today an architectural treasure of the Algarve.
+In 1934 the Bela Vista hotel opened at the other end of the Algarve on the beach of Portimão, Praia da Rocha.
+At that point in time the only way to travel to the Algarve was by ship.

-Already in the nineteen-sixties the Algarve was discovered as a promising golf destination, but only the emerging mass tourism made the Algarve the most important holiday destination in Portugal.
-This development is still going on as the increasing passengers numbers of the Faro airport and a number of new hotel, resort and golf projects indicate.
+By the 1960s the Algarve had been discovered as a promising golf destination, but the emergence of mass tourism made the Algarve the most important holiday destination in Portugal.
+This development is still going on as the increasing passenger numbers arriving at Faro airport and a number of new hotel, resort and golf projects indicate.